prova-dw/dw-server-behaviors-extension/README.md

 ## Updated Version of ServerBehaviors for Dreamweaver CC+

 With Dreamweaver CC and onwards, Server Behaviors, Database, Bindings, and Components are not available by default, as they were with CS6 and earlier versions of Dreamweaver.
-This extension restores those features and in this version is updated to support mysqli object connection and query and php7.0+ for php/mysql Server.
+This extension restores those features and in this version is updated to support MYSQLI and PHP7.0+ for php/mysql Server.

 These features are very useful when working with Dynamic websites and interacting with database systems.

-### Markdown
+### Features

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for